pythonzwd/mygit/readme.txt

-Git is a version control systm.
+Git is a distribute version control system.
-Git is free software
+GIt is free sofware